EOSIO/taurus-node/docs/02_cleos/03_command-reference/set/set-account-permission.md

 ## Requirements
 * Install the currently supported version of `cleos`.
 [[info | Note]]
-| `Cleos` is bundled with the EOSIO software.
+| `Cleos` is bundled with the EOSIO-Taurus software.
 [Installing EOSIO](../../../00_install/index.md) will also install the `cleos` and `keosd` comand line tools.
-* You have access to an EOSIO blockchain.
+* You have access to an EOSIO-Taurus blockchain.
-* You have an EOSIO account and access to the account's private key.
+* You have an EOSIO-Taurus account and access to the account's private key.

 ## Examples